Audition FAQ

 What is the expectation of parents whose kids who are cast in the show?

 We try to make as little “mandatory” as we can, but we welcome and appreciate all parental involvement.
 Parents are invited to serve on one of our Production Teams, if possible.
 We will do our best to place you on the team of your choice.
-Teams include: House, Props, Sets, Costumes, Marketing, Schools, Refreshments, Souvenirs, Cast Party and Tech.
-Our Administrator and Parent Team Coordinator will create teams based on your experience, skills and preferences.
+Teams include: House, Props, Sets, Costumes, Marketing, Refreshments, Souvenirs, and Tech, just to name a few.
+Our Administrator will help create teams based on your experience, skills and preferences.

 My child has never auditioned for anything before…help?